hellohaptik/docs_haptik/docs/facebook/admin-deploy.md

 Click on the **Generate Token** button.
 Facebook will ask to accept the terms.
 Once you click on **I Understand** checkbox, the Access Token will be available for use.

 > Copy this Access Token and save in a secure place.
 We will be using this Access Token on the Haptik Platform.
-> **Do not to re-generate the Access Token** as generating new tokens every time will depreciate the previously generated Access Token and the Access Token will have to changed on the Haptik Platform as well.
+> **Do not re-generate the Access Token** as generating new tokens every time will depreciate the previously generated Access Token and the Access Token will have to changed on the Haptik Platform as well.

 ![image](https://user-images.githubusercontent.com/75118325/113736042-6850c600-971a-11eb-9a11-fc2405204103.png)

 ## Step 3: Setting up credentials on Haptik Platform

-Setting up the credentials will conenct the Haptik bot on the required Facebook page.
-These credentials will need to set up in the **Business Manager** section of the Haptik Platform.
+Setting up the credentials will connect the Haptik bot on the required Facebook page.
+These credentials will need to be set up in the **Business Manager** section of the Haptik Platform.

 On the **Production Environment**, navigate to [**Business Manager**](https://api.haptikapi.com/mogambo/#/businesses).
 Search for your business name and click on it.